 No, DBT will not make you stop drinking or using drugs.
 However, it can help provide coping mechanisms to help manage cravings and urges, as well as reduce overall stress levels.
 The goals of DBT are to teach healthier coping skills and better emotional regulation, leading to long-term sobriety.

 DBT has been shown to be highly effective in treating borderline personality disorder.
 It is one of the few therapy models specifically designed for BPD and has been found to significantly reduce symptoms associated with it.

 It is difficult to determine how long it will take for DBT to work, as each client’s situation is unique.
 However, most clients begin seeing the benefits of DBT within the first several months.
 The more consistent the client is with their treatment program and attendance at sessions, the faster they may see results.

-At Bridging the Gaps, our therapeutic modalities focus on healing the body holistically – treating the mind, body, and soul.
+At Bridging the Gaps, dialectical behavioral therapy is offered in both our residential and outpatient programs.
+Our therapeutic modalities focus on healing the body holistically – treating the mind, body, and soul.
 It encourages a balance between positive change and healthy self-acceptance.

 During DBT treatment with Bridging the Gaps, the client will learn steps toward a drug or alcohol-free life.
 Contact us online or call (540) 535-1111 to learn more.